Active galactic nucleus jet feedback in hydrostatic halos: Effect on ICM

 Most notably, the impact of model differences is substantially larger than the resolution variations of \simname{rw jet a} discussed in Fig.~\ref{fig:tcool_resolution}.
 The resolution effects of the \simname{rw jet d} and \simname{rw wind d} tend to be even smaller.
 This implies that the underlying modelling assumptions in the feedback model are the biggest source of uncertainty in this setup (note that this setup uses a fixed feedback power and duration and does not contain any complex multi-phase gas).
 Looking at the individual simulations, there are a number of noteworthy trends.
 In particular, heavy jets have substantially weaker effects than light, low-density jets.
 This effect can be somewhat overcome by choosing an opening angle (\simname{rw wind d 2}), yet the basic problem persists.
 The \simname{tng} run exhibits a similar removal of low cooling time gas as the light jet model.
 Figure~\ref{fig:phase_diagram_model} shows the phase diagram of the gas with low cooling times for the different models.
 The ability to delay the cooling flow seems to correlate more with the absence of dense than with cold gas. \simname{rw jet d 2} and \simname{rw wind d 2} have a reduced ability to mediate the cooling flow.
 The \simname{tng} model has a similar effect as \simname{rw jet a 2} in this setup.

 To understand this outcome better, it is again useful to look at maps of the cooling time for the different runs, which are shown in Fig.~\ref{fig:tcool_slices_model}.
 The similarity in cooling times of the \simname{rw jet a 2} and \simname{tng} models after $50$~Myr (first and fourth row, second column) originates from the ability of these models to clear the central gas.
 While this is done by kicks in random direction in \simname{tng}, shocking the ICM and leaving behind a hot, long cooling time post-shock gas, the key in the jet model is the cocoon of jetted material present in the center, expanding outward perpendicular to the jet direction to adjust to the jet-induced over-pressure.
 This increases the entropy of the low-cooling time gas and moves it to larger radii and lower pressure environments, thereby increasing its cooling time.
 Importantly, this material is not present if the jet is heavier (i.e. having a higher momentum flux at fixed energy) because in this case, the jet is able to drill through the ICM and consequently very little jetted material remains in the centre, leading to a less efficient delay of the cooling flow \citep[qualitatively consistent with the scaling of the cocoon width described in][]{su21}.
 A wider opening angle (\simname{rw wind d 2}) leads to an earlier stopping, but does not fully overcome the effect.
-Having a look at the longer term effect of the cooling over free-fall time distribution (Fig.~\ref{fig:tcool_tff_profile_model}) there is again a strikingly universal increase in cold gas at larger radii for the models that are able to reduce the cooling times most efficiently.
+It should be noted, however, that the jet density is not the only factor of importance.
+In particular, simple analytic considerations of momentum density balance in the jet head rest-frame \citep[see e.g.][]{begelman84} yield a speed at which the jet head advances ($v_\rmn{a}$) of